Jeff Chang (journalist)

-Jeff Chang is an American historian, journalist, and music critic on hip hop music and culture.
+Jeff Chang is an American journalist and music critic on hip hop music and culture.
 His 2005 book, Can't Stop Won't Stop, which won the American Book Award, chronicles the early hip hop scene.
 His writing has appeared in URB, BOMB, San Francisco Chronicle, The Village Voice, San Francisco Bay Guardian, Vibe, Spin, The Nation, and Mother Jones.
 He has also been featured on NPR.

 Chang was the executive director of the Institute for Diversity in the Arts + Committee on Black Performing Arts at Stanford University.
 He also served as the executive director of the Institute for Diversity in the Arts at Stanford.
 In June 2018, the Institute announced that Chang would leave to become the first vice president of Narrative, Arts, and Culture at Race Forward.
-Chang resides in the San Francisco Bay Area.

 Early life and education

-Born of Chinese and Native Hawaiian ancestry, Chang was born and raised in Hawaiʻi where he attended ʻIolani School.
-He then earned his bachelor's degree at University of California, Berkeley, and went on to get his master's degree in Asian American Studies from University of California, Los Angeles.
+Chang was born and raised in Honolulu, Hawaii, and is of Taiwanese ancestry.
+After attending ʻIolani School, he graduated from the University of California, Berkeley, and earned a master's degree in Asian American studies from the University of California, Los Angeles.